What we know about CBS’s upcoming streaming service for sports

 “Later this year, we will roll out a 24/7 live streaming channel like CBSN for sports as part of our ongoing [over-the-top] strategy,” said CBS CEO Les Moonves, on the company’s earnings call, adding that the service did not yet have a name.
 “We think sports fans are looking for something like this, and that opportunity is significant,” he noted.

-The company has already benefitted by bringing sports programming to over-the-top viewers who no longer subscribe to traditional television, like cable or satellite TV.
+The company has already benefited by bringing sports programming to over-the-top viewers who no longer subscribe to traditional television, like cable or satellite TV.

 In December 2016, CBS announced a multi-year streaming deal with the NFL that gave it the rights to broadcast every NFL game on CBS via the CBS All Access service.
-Of course, there were a few caveats – the games were only available where CBS offers live local broadcasts via the service.
-That’s not the entire U.S., but it was a sizable chunk at the time the deal was announced – 150 markets.
-(As of May, CBS claimed All Access reached 90% of U.S. households.)
+Of course, there were a few caveats.

-CBS All Access also wasn’t able to stream NFL games on mobile, because of Verizon’s [disclosure: TechCrunch’s parent AOL’s owner] NFL deal.
+First, the games were only available where CBS offers live local broadcasts via the service.
+That’s not the entire U.S., but it was a sizable chunk at the time the deal was announced — 150 markets.
+(As of May, CBS claimed All Access reached 90 percent of U.S. households.)
+Also, CBS All Access wasn’t able to stream NFL games on mobile, because of Verizon’s [disclosure: TechCrunch’s parent AOL’s owner] NFL deal.

 That said, CBS said that its announcement of streaming NFL games boosted weekly sign-ups, on average, by 75 percent, when compared with the weeks before the news of the deal was made public.
 That indicates there’s definitely pent-up demand for access to live sports through nontraditional means that CBS is able to tap into.